JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Science_and_The_Urantia_Papers.md

 </figure>

-Since the mandate for the revelators prevented them from giving us unearned knowledge, ([UB 101:4.1](/en/The_Urantia_Book/101#p4_1)) it follows that the level of scientific information in the Papers should not include information still undiscovered by the mid-1930’s.
+Since the mandate for the revelators prevented them from giving us unearned knowledge, (<a id="a36_88"></a>[UB 101:4.1](/en/The_Urantia_Book/101#p4_1)) it follows that the level of scientific information in the Papers should not include information still undiscovered by the mid-1930’s.
 The exception is that “missing gaps” could be filled, or essential “lost knowledge” restored.

 By taking a broad view for these exceptions, our superhuman revelators could easily have demonstrated that their level of scientific knowledge far exceeded human levels at the mid-1930’s.
 By doing so, they could then have demonstrated a revelatory status for the Papers.